kevinptx/grateful/README.md

 # React/Redux Front-end Implementation with a Rails 5 API Backend

 React makes this app quick and efficient.
 React Router provides RESTful routing, and the entries are stored in a Rails 5 API backend with a PostgreSQL database.
 This is served to the frontend in JSON format via Rails serializers.
+Styling is minimal as this app is demonstrating understanding of React and Redux functionality.
+However, Styled Components are used in the VoteForm component.

 # API